fingerskier/manthra/README.md

 They are for themselves.

-What get us in trouble is now what we know-
+What gets us in trouble is not what we know-
 It's what we know for sure that just ain't so.
   Mark Twain